 After being in practice for the past 10 years, I am seeing more regulatory concerns I am left with: prior authorization for medications by insurance companies, early discharge for patients before 10 am imposed by administrators, quick decision-to-admit orders from patients being admitted from the Emergency Room, clinical documentation, specific billing codes…the list goes on and on.
 That, coupled with reduced reimbursements, more awkward work hours (nights – I hate working the night shift!).

 Interestingly, as I am getting more comfortable with the practice of medicine, and getting to know my patients better, I am left with extraneous issues that seem to pile on.

 With my past experiences, I am more attuned and aware of this pressing issue.
 The statistics are sobering: A Medscape article in June 2017 quoted studies showing 15-30% of medical residents showing depressive symptoms.
-An old article in JAMA in 2005 quoted that 70% higher suicide rate among male physicians, in female physicians, the rate is 250 to 400% higher.
+An old article in JAMA in 2005 quoted that 70% higher suicide rate among male physicians, in female physicians, the

 After finding myself getting increasingly short tempered at work and at home, I decided to start writing again.
 Back in my college and medical school days, writing was both an avenue to help reduce stress and also a money making venture: that was how I paid for my rent, expenses relating to USMLE, medical electives in the States and residency application expenses.